ericyu4real/mscac_vectordb/README.md

 3. **Create a Pull Request**
    - Once you've added your file to your forked repository, create a pull request to the main repository.
-   - Clearly describe what your file is about and why it adds value to the knowledge base.
+   - Clearly describe what your file is about.

 ## Contribution Guidelines